 As said these Idlis are best for your morning breakfast and lunch box for you and your kids.
 I love to pack them for my kid’s lunch boxes and they enjoy it thoroughly.
 The best part I like about idlis or dhoklas is that they are steamed and needs less babysitting.
 Once they are in the steamer, hot and piping breakfast is ready in 10-15 minutes.

 Yes, there are many versions of Idlis, and if you follow my blog.
 One can make idlis Instant or with fermented batter.
-If you are struggling with how to ferment idli dosa batter, check out my detailed post which mentions the tips and tricks to ferment the idli dosa batter.
+If you are struggling with how to ferment idli dosa batter, check out my detailed post which mentions the tips and tricks to ferment the idli dosa batter in cold climate.